zarf-dev/zarf/docs/13-walkthroughs/3-deploy-a-retro-arcade.md

 ## Introduction

 In previous walkthroughs, we learned how to [create a package](./0-using-zarf-package-create.md), [initialize a cluster](./1-initializing-a-k8s-cluster.md), and [deploy a package](./2-deploying-zarf-packages.md).
-In this walkthrough, we will be leveraging all that past work and will deploy a fun application onto your cluster.
-While this example game is nothing crazy, this walkthrough hopes to show how simple it is to build and deploy packages of functionality into a Kubernetes cluster.
+In this walkthrough, we will leverage all that past work and deploy a fun application onto your cluster.
+While this example game is nothing crazy, this walkthrough hopes to show how simple it is to build packages and deploy them into a Kubernetes cluster.

 ## System Requirements